SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 - Android/iOS/Mac: (hopefully) fixed projects seen as building successfully when PostBuildTool failed
   (this happens commonly wth iOS/Mac, as all iOS CPU archs must be built before PostBuildTool can combine them into a xcframework)
 - iOS: Fixes from v17 was not actually implemented in the tool and this was elusive during tests
-- iOS/Mac: PreBuildTool updated to v1.0.0.4, now reads FusionSDKConfig.ini for modifying pbxproj, and generates/copies Mac code files
+- iOS/Mac: PreBuildTool updated ~~to v1.0.0.4~~ (EXE accidentally still v1.0.0.3), now reads FusionSDKConfig.ini for modifying pbxproj, and generates/copies Mac code files
 - Android/iOS/Mac: PostBuildTool updated to v1.0.0.5, now reads FusionSDKConfig.ini for expected OS archs/version instead of FusionSDK.props passing it; Mac compatiblity added